 Apps can use notifications to provide timely and important information anytime, whether the device is locked or in use.
-For example, notifications may occur when a message has arrived, an event is about to occur, new data is available, or the status of something has changed.
-People see notifications on the lock screen, at the top of the screen while using the device, and in Notification Center, which is opened by swiping down from the top edge of the screen.
-Each notification includes the app name, a small app icon, and a message.
-Notifications may also be accompanied by a sound, and may cause a badge to appear or update on the corresponding app’s icon.
+For example, notifications can signal when a message has arrived, an event is about to occur, new data is available, or the status of something has changed.
+People see notifications on the lock screen, at the top of the screen while using the device, and in Notification Center.

 TIP Notifications can be local or remote.
 Local notifications originate and are delivered on the same device.
 A to-do list app might use local notifications to alert someone about an upcoming meeting or due date.
 Remote notifications, also called push notifications, come from a server.
 A multiplayer game might use remote notifications to let players know when it’s their move.

-The behavior of notifications is managed in Settings on an app-by-app basis.
-For any app that supports notifications, you can enable or disable the feature entirely.
-You can also enable visibility in Notification Center and on the lock screen, enable app icon badging, and choose one of these notification styles:
+People go to Settings > Notifications to manage notification behavior on an app-by-app basis.
+For example, people can turn an app's notifications on or off, allow notifications to be visible in Notification Center and on the lock screen, enable app icon badging, and choose one of the following notification styles:

 Banner.
 Appears at the top of the screen for a few seconds while the device is in use, then disappears.

 Alert.
 Appears at the top of the screen while the device is in use and stays there until manually dismissed.

 Tapping a notification when the device is unlocked — or swiping it to the side when the device is locked — dismisses the notification, removes it from Notification Center, opens the corresponding app, and shows related information.
 For example, tapping a new email notification on an unlocked device opens Mail and shows the new message.
 On an unlocked device, swiping a notification up or letting it disappear dismisses the notification and may remove it from Notification Center.